 If you correct your mind, the rest of your life will fall into place. – Lao Tzu

 Our minds can be our worst enemies.
 As I indicated in the video, I’ve suffered from anxiety and bad ruminating thoughts most of my life.
 I had no idea I had the power to correct course until I was in my early 30s.
 This week our Get Real challenge is to focus on our awareness and our thoughts.
-If you’re like me and they tend to run away from you, realize you can rein them back in.
+If you’re like me and they tend to run

 A few of my favorite books that have helped me with the present moment and redirecting my thoughts away from the negative: